turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_shared_accounts_access.md

 - `StringEqualsIgnoreCase`
 - `StringLike`

-For each statement, if there are any condition keys with any of the condition operators present then the statement is not considered to be granting public access.
-An extra check is performed for the `ArnLike` and `StringLike` operators to ensure that the condition key values do not contain `*`.
+For each statement, if there are any condition keys then these condition keys will be evaluated as follows:

+Principals conditions are checked against the Policy Principals.
+If Principals conditions have smaller scope that the Policy Principals then the analyzer will reduce the scopeage.
+If Principals conditions have larger scope that the Policy Principals then the analyzer will leave the Policy Principals unchanged.
+If Principals conditions have a scope that doesn't contain the the Policy Principals then the analyzer will return this as invalid.

+Source conditions are used to reduce AWS services, which are public in nature, to limit their scopeage to specified Principals.
+The policy analyser will use these conditions to determine if the service is public and has no valid Source conditions or shared where valid Source conditions exist.

-The inverse condition operators, like `StringNotEquals` and `ArnNotLike`, are not currently evaluated.
+Inverse condition operators, like `StringNotEquals` and `ArnNotLike`, are not currently evaluated.